libp2p/docs/content/concepts/pubsub/overview.md

 ## Overview

-Publish/Subscribe (PubSub) is a messaging pattern where senders, known as publishers, of messages do not send them directly to specific receivers, known as subscribers.
-Instead, they send them to a topic or a channel.
-Subscribers, in turn, express interest in one or more topics and only receive messages that are of interest to them.
+Publish/Subscribe (PubSub) is a messaging pattern where senders of messages, known as publishers, do not send them directly to specific receivers; instead, they send them to a topic or a channel that contains subscribers.
+Subscribers can express interest in one or more topics and only receive messages that are of interest to them.
 This allows for a decoupling of senders and receivers and multiple subscribers to receive the same message.

-PubSub systems that are centralized rely on a centralized broker, known as a message broker, who is responsible for filtering and forwarding messages.
-In P2P PubSub systems, there is no centralized broker.
-Instead, each node in the network is both a publisher and a subscriber and is responsible for forwarding messages to other nodes expressing interest in the topic.
+PubSub systems that are centralized rely on a centralized broker, known as a message broker, which is responsible for filtering and forwarding messages.
+In P2P PubSub systems, however, there is no centralized broker; instead, each node in the network is both a publisher and a subscriber and is responsible for forwarding messages to other nodes.
 In a P2P PubSub system, all peers participate in delivering messages throughout the network.

 There are different types of PubSub models, like event-based, data-centric, content-based, and topic-based, each with its use cases and advantages.
 The event-based model is useful for systems that react to specific events in real time, while the data-centric model is best suited for systems that share and synchronize data among multiple nodes.
 Content-based and topic-based models provide more fine-grained control over message filtering and routing.
-Desirable properties
-include:
+In general, desirable model properties include:

 - **Reliability**: All messages get delivered to all peers subscribed to the topic.
 - **Speed**: Messages are delivered quickly.